Is the Israeli War a Trap for America's Destruction?

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Jack Posobiec: Global Riding Tensions “Inextricably Linked” As Part Of Plan To Weaken U.S. https://rumble.com/v3qsgod-jack-posobiec-global-riding-tensions-inextricably-linked-as-part-of-plan-to.html
+1. Bannon’s War Room - Jack Posobiec: Global Riding Tensions “Inextricably Linked” As Part Of Plan To Weaken U.S.

 For more great content, visit www.TheNewAmerican.com